waynehead99/church/README.md

 ### Automated Installation

-The easiest way to install the Church Management System is using our automated installation script:
+The easiest way to install the Church Management System is using our automated installation script.
+The script must be run as root:

 1. **Download the latest release**
    ```bash